 Congregational Care is a vital ministry of Auburn United Methodist Church.
 It is our responsibility and our joy to care for those connected to our church.
 Please take a look at our ministries and discover ways you can help us to provide the highest level of Christian love and care to our congregation and community.
+If you have a prayer request or birth announcement, please fill out the contact form below so we can be praying for you!

 - This ministry is for persons with early to moderate memory issues.
 Participants must be able to interact socially and attend to their own bathroom needs.